im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.2/README.md

 3. review whether the assertions are specific enough to prove behavior
 4. run the backend tests if time allows
 5. keep the generated tests compact and behavior-focused

+*Test generation only, not a code change — narrow enough to skip a separate plan step.*

 ### Prompt